 If you have a credit card with a high limit, you might be able to put part or all of your basement upgrade on the card.
-Ask your contractor if he takes credit cards before assuming you can use this option, or ask your credit card company to send you a checks that draw out of the credit card account.
+Ask your contractor if he takes credit cards before assuming you can use this option, or ask your credit card company to send you checks that draw out of the credit card account.

-Title I Loan
+Take Out a Title I Loan

 The U.S. Department of Housing and Urban Development offers a program that insures lenders who provide home-improvement loans called the Title I program.
-You usually must pay 1 percent of the loan amount, which tops out at $25,000.
-The interest rates and payment plans typically are affordable, and the loans are designed to help provide funding for people who don't have enough equity to qualify for a standard home equity loan.
+You must put at least 3.5 percent down on a Title I loan and may need more, depending on your credit score.
+The maximum amount you can borrow tops out at $25,000.
+The interest rates and payment plans typically are affordable, and the loan developers designed it to help provide funding for people who don't have enough equity to qualify for a standard home equity loan.

-Your contractor might offer financing, allowing you to pay him in several payments over an agreed-upon time frame.
-Most require a deposit to begin work, then the contractor provides you with a detailed invoice several times over the course of the renovation.
-Depending on the terms, you might pay the full invoice each time, or you might pay a percentage and complete the rest of the payments over short period of time, such as two months.
+Your contractor might offer his own financing, allowing you to pay him in several payments over an agreed-upon time frame.
+Most require a deposit to begin work.
+After that, the contractor provides you with a detailed invoice several times over the course of the renovation.
+Depending on the terms, you might pay the full invoice each time, or you might pay a percentage and complete the rest of the payments over a short period of time, such as two months.

-- How to Pay for a Basement
+- BankRate: How to Pay for Your Home Improvements